 Negative Automatic Thoughts: Cognitive Distortions

 There are many common mistakes, or cognitive distortions, people make in their thinking.
-By figuring out what cognitive distortion you are doing, you can respond to the thought better.
+By figuring out what cognitive distortions you may be having, you can respond to situations in a more healthy way.
 One cognitive distortion is called all or nothing thinking, where you see things in very black and white terms.
-For example, if you were feeling depressed and unable to finish your homework, you would think that you were a failure and will always be a failure forever.
+For example, if you were feeling depressed and unable to finish your homework, you might think that you are a failure and will always be a failure forever.

 Behavioral Experiments: Rationale

 Earlier we talked about finding evidence for your automatic thoughts.
-Doing a behavioral experiment is one way to find evidence.
-You will act out your automatic thought and see what happens.
-For example, if you think you cannot get out of bed because you feel so sad, we will see if you can.
-If you can get out of bed, you now have evidence that you can do it.
-If you cannot, that is ok—we will talk about how to respond so you do not feel even worse.
+Doing a behavioral experiment is one way to collect and examine the evidence.
+For example, you may act out your automatic thought to see what you predict happens.
+For example, if you think you will feel worse if you get out of bed and take a shower because you feel so sad.
+You can test that out by getting out of bed and showering when you feel depressed and want to lay in bed, we can then see if you do indeed feel worse as your automatic thought predicts you will..

 Behavioral Experiments: Hypothesis Testing

 When we do behavioral experiments, we will create hypotheses to test.
 In hypothesis testing, we challenge unhelpful behaviors and thoughts by testing out alternative ways of responding.
 We do this by developing a behavioral experiment to test if your new way of thinking or new behavior makes you feel better than your current thoughts and behaviors.
 We then “collect data” as you run the experiment.
-For example, you know that lying in bed is unhelpful for your depression.
-You have the hypothesis that getting out of bed and taking a shower as soon as you wake in the morning will be helpful to your mood.
-You then test out this hypothesis and collect data by monitoring your mood on days you did wake up and take a shower compared to the days you laid in bed all day.
-Once you’ve collected the data, we would evaluate the benefits of the new behavior.
+For example, you know that avoiding your email is unhelpful for your depression.
+You have the hypothesis checking your email will only worsen your mood and depression.
+You can then test out this hypothesis by checking your email at a specific time, and rating your mood before and after you checekd your email.
+Once you’ve collected the data, we would evaluate the benefits of challenging your avoidance.

 Doing these behavioral experiments is difficult and can bring up many emotions.
 To help better understand how intensely you are feeling these emotions, we will teach you to use a rating scale called the subjective units of distress scale (SUDS).
 Using the SUDS, your emotions will range in intensity from 0 or not noticeable to 100 or at the highest extreme.
 The SUDS will help you communicate what you are feeling more accurately and in an understandable way to both of us.
 As you become more skilled at using the SUDS, you will feel clearer about your feelings and more able to make decisions about what you would like to try to do in therapy.